xdk2mam/xdk2mam/dmp/README.md

 ![Sensors data on listening server](https://xdk2mam.io/assets/images/sensor-stream.png)

 ## Adding more sensors to the stream
-You can add data for other XDK110 sensors to your DMP stream by listing them in the **dmp.js** file.
+You can add data from other XDK110 sensors to your DMP stream by listing them in the **dmp.js** file.
 You just need to follow every sensor naming convention.
 For instance, if you were to add data from the Light sensor, you should just include it like this:

 ```
 app.post('/sensors', async function(req, res) {